 Easy Packing Tape Ghost

 This is a great project!
-I've been able to reuse the original for seven years because I bought a dress form and a Styrofoam head that I restretch the ghost over every year.
+I've been able to reuse the original for nine years because I bought a dress form and a Styrofoam head that I restretch the ghost over every year.
 I really recommend getting a form for this project.
 Find out how to make her below!
-Halloween 2022 Oh, I had fun … Continue reading Easy Packing Tape Ghost
+Halloween 2023 Oh, I had fun … Continue reading Easy Packing Tape Ghost

 Be The Bee!
 How And When Hand Pollinating Makes Sense.